 These ages are when parents need to begin family devotions if they have not already.
 It is during these years, where these young readers need to be trained to study the Bible and have a daily quiet time.

 Teaching your child about Christ begins in the Word.
 However, you can’t just teach your child about Christ – you have to help them develop a relationship with Jesus!
-(Discover why Bible study is the key to raising Christians in Major Faith Impact by Doing This 4 Times A Week.)
+(Discover why Bible study is the key to raising Christians in this article.)
 Parents would also do well to teach prayer and worship at this time, as well.

 - “Spiritual training of children should begin at their earliest moments of awareness and continue through the teen years.
 The most important year, however, maybe age five.
 That is when they are open and tender to the call of Christ.”
 (Dr. James Jobson, Night Light for Parents)